Gradient corrections to the quantum effective action

+We also present an alternative, and quicker, way to compute the second-order corrections to the one-loop effective action.
+This second method is based on an expansion of the logarithm of the propagator.
+In the absence of linear correction to the propagator (see Eq.~(\ref{eom in y})), we can write,

 The first term simply corresponds to the effective potential while the latter one contains the one-loop correction to the kinetic term.
-It can be computed knowing that the quadratic contribution to the propagator is given by:

-and knowing that $\mathcal{D}^{(2)}$ has a unique expression in the two symmetric equations of motion of the propagator.
-After performing a Wick rotation to Euclidean space, the second-derivative term can be integrated in momentum space and yields to:
+After performing a Wick rotation to Euclidean space, the second-derivative term can be integrated in momentum space.
+Making use of the Wigner space expression for the propagator~(\ref{propagator expansion terms1}) and~(\ref{propagator expansion terms2}) one obtains,

-We find that, integrating by parts the second term, the two terms exactly cancel giving a vanishing result.\\ This result is in disagreement with the literature~\cite{Fraser,Aitchison-Fraser,Aitchison-Fraser2,Chan,Iliopoulos-Itzykson-Martin}, which compute the gradient expansion using different methods.
-Indeed, they find finite second-order gradient corrections for a single scalar field.
-Differently from previous works, our computations rely on the fact that both the symmetric equations of motion of the propagator remain satisfied after the gradient expansion.
+where, to get the second equality, we made use of the integral~(\ref{appendix D: easy integral: In}), and in the last step we integrated by parts the second term in~(\ref{final result: single field 1}).
+We also used the substitution $p^{\mu}p^{\nu}\rightarrow \eta^{\mu \nu}\frac{p^2}{D}$, which is legitimate since we expanded the logarithm at second order in number of derivatives.
+This result agrees with equation \eqref{final result - direct integration}, obtained without expanding the logarithm of the propagator.
+Moreover, it agrees with the recent result~\cite{Glavan:2023lvw}, obtained by using the propagator constructed in the special case of an accelerating cosmological background.